The Joseph School

 Where do you work?

 The school, itself, is located in Cabaret, Haiti.
-Our nonprofit organization is located in Nashville, Tennessee.
+Our nonprofit headquarter is located in Nashville, Tennessee.

 What’s a Vision Trip?

-A few times a year groups of people interested in The Joseph School travel to Haiti to witness the amazing difference TJS is making in person.
-These trips allow people like you to understand Haiti and the complete vision.
+A few times a year, groups of people interested in The Joseph School travel to Haiti to witness the amazing difference TJS is making.
+These trips allow people to understand Haiti and the complete vision.
 To find out when our next trip is or more information, email us at email@example.com.

 Is TJS a 501(c)(3)?

-Yes, we have our 501(c)(3) status.
+Yes, The Joseph School Inc. is a 501(c)3 nonprofit organization.
 Any donation you make to The Joseph School is tax deductible.
+Tax ID 27-4319086

 How can I donate?